okfn/opendefinition/od/2.0/pt-br/index.markdown

 The **license** *must* allow use, redistribution, modification, and compilation for any purpose.
-The license *must not* restrict anyone from making use of the work in a specific field of endeavor.
+The license *must not* restrict anyone from making use da obra in a specific field of endeavor.

 #### 2.1.9 No Charge